Epicurius/Lem-in/README.md

 If during this BFS it travels to a room that is used in a previous path it travels backwards on the previous path <br>and tries to exit to a free node, if not possible the current path is terminated.<br>
 If a path that has traveled backwards on a previous path reaches the end first, the current path and the <br>
 backwards traveled path a spliced to make 2 separate paths.<br>
 When the ant moving amount start to rise the optimal path configuration has been found.<br>

 ## Parsing

-When reading la map file
+When reading large maps, each id is a string.
+This means each room has to be compared with already parsed rooms <br>to find duplicates and for each link 2 rooms have to be found from the rooms list.
+This takes a lot of time.<br>
+To speed up the parsing I use a binary tree, Red&Black Tree mostly because it had a useful [visualizer](https://www.cs.usfca.edu/~galles/visualization/RedBlack.html)<br> to use when coding the functions.<br>
+This lowers the string compares of the room names.
+For example:<br>
+Compare 20 (1-20) rooms takes average 10.5 compares vs with R&B Tree 3.75.<br>
+So when reading some of the larger maps that have 2953 rooms and 3006 links, the time saves is noticeable.<br>

 ## Compiling and Running the Program
 ```sh